bxparks/rpn83p/USER_GUIDE.md

 - `2ND` `QUIT`: to exit to normal TI calculator
 - `2ND` `OFF`: to turn the calculator off (the RPN registers and storage registers will be preserved)

+Upon exit, the state of the RPN83P app will be saved in an AppVar named `RPN83SAV`.
+When the app is restarted, the calculator will resume from exactly where it left off, including the exact cursor position of any pending input.

 ## Basic Usage